 5. LET OTHERS SHINE!

 Celebrate the successes of others, no matter how small.
 Even the most minute contribution or input from an employee can pave the way for large-scale and lasting transformation.
-It’s crucial that you nurture the creative flair of others – even if they see things differently to you.
+It’s crucial that your transformational leadership skill nurture the creative flair of others – even if they see things differently to you.
 By doing this, you will build strong foundations for your business to grow and evolve in new and inspiring ways.

 Read the full article in The Business Woman.